jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 # Next Steps

-We also employed an LDA model for topic modeling to identify underlying themes, the results of which can be viewed [here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/LDA%20Final.ipynb).
-We also implemented a [BigBird model](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/BigBird.ipynb) to process large data sets, taking advantage of its capabilities to handle extensive reports.
+Given the time constraints, our final GPT-2 model is not capable of producing the quality of reports we'd like.
+Given more time, we'd like to better incorporate the insights from out LDA model which was able to identify underlying themes, the results of which can be viewed [here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/LDA%20Final.ipynb).
+We also implemented a [BigBird model](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/BigBird.ipynb) to process large data sets, taking advantage of its capabilities to handle extensive reports, but did not have time to feed the embedding data into our GPT-2 model.
 Finally, our [GPT-2 Model here](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Sandbox/GPT_2_Text_Generator.ipynb) was trained to generate text, and an application was created, hosted on [Hugging Face Spaces](https://huggingface.co/spaces/Legacy7070/Psychedelic-Trip-Report-Generator), for public access.

 # Questions?
 For a full analysis, please check the Jupyter Notebook or slide presentation.